-If you want to refresh the list of Tagged Values for every element in your model, select 'Extensions | UPDM | Synchronize Tagged Values'.
+If you want to refresh the list of Tagged Values for every element in your model, select the 'Specialize > Technologies > UPDM > Synchronize Tagged Values' menu option.

 The URL/URI Tagged Value

 In the UPDM Profile Specification the stereotype "UPDMElement" - from which all profile elements are derived - provides a Tagged Value URL/URI.
 In the MDG Technology for UPDM, this Tagged Value has been omitted and you must use the standard Enterprise Architect functionality to achieve the same result: that is, open the 'Properties' dialog for the element, select the 'Files' tab or page, and type in a web location.